cprkv/FastUlid/README.md

 # FastUlid

-Fastest Universally Unique Lexicographically Sortable Identifier
+Fastest Universally Unique Lexicographically Sortable Identifier library for DotNet.

+## Library summary

+ * Crossplatform
+ * DotNet standard 2.0
+ * Not thread safe

-## Benefits
+## Benefits of ULID

 A GUID/UUID can be suboptimal for many use-cases because: